MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 ```

 #### Target devices
-The new Notification Hubs SDK supports tags that enable you to collect custom properties associated with users and devices and use for targeting your audience.
+The new Notification Hubs SDK supports tags that enable you to collect custom properties associated with users and devices and use them for targeting an audience.

 The NotificationHub class has information about tags and how to add, remove, clear, and list the tags.
 It also has the ability to add or remove tags via a List<String> with addTags and removeTags.
 Below is a sample of adding, removing and fetching all tags.
 ```